FAQ (Frequently Asked Questions)

 Is there facilitation support?

 The OFMOS® Essential Rulebook includes a Business Concepts section that maps every game action to its real-world strategic equivalent, providing the foundation for structured debriefs.
-Official Strategy Learning Guides — session designs, debrief structures, and facilitation resources for each of the five scales — are in development.
-Educators who want to begin using the game before the Learning Guides are published are encouraged to contact us.
+Pilot Strategy Learning Guides are available now for the Individual, Human-AI, and Product Levels.
+Full Learning Guides — session designs, debrief structures, and facilitation resources for each of the five levels — are in development.
+Educators who want personalized deployment support can also explore the Designer Onboarding option available through the Kickstarter campaign.

 How long is a typical session?